 So how does this translate into gun violence?
-Here are the numbers for 2019 (only half way through the year as of this writing) Here are the gun death rates per 100,000 people from World Population Review for Japan & the US.
+Here are the numbers for 2019 (only half way through the year as of this writing) gun death rates per 100,000 people from World Population Review for Japan & the US.

 To our elected officials - we don’t need our thoughts and prayers.
 We don’t need the outpouring of emotion and the standard visits with the family.
-We need GUN CONTROL and we need it passed NOW.
-And yes, it should be as stringent as Japan’s.
+We need GUN CONTROL NOW.
+Japan’s gun policies would be a great place to start.